MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/CSharp/CSharpQuestions.md

 ## **`Task Parallel Library (TPL)`**

 - <details>
-    <summary>What is the Task Parallel Library (TPL)?</summary>
+    <summary>What is the Task Parallel Library (TPL)?⭐</summary>
     <hr/>
-    The Task Parallel Library (TPL) is a set of public types in the `System.Threading` and `System.Threading`.Tasks namespaces that simplifies adding multitasking and handling multiple operations at the same time to applications.
+    The Task Parallel Library (TPL) is a set of public types in the `System.Threading` and `System.Threading.Tasks` namespaces that simplifies adding multitasking and handling multiple operations at the same time to applications.

     Means, The Task Parallel Library (TPL) is a set of public types “System.Threading” and “System.Threading.Tasks” namespaces.
 The purpose of TPL is to make developers more productive by simplifying the process of adding parallelism and concurrency to applications.
 The TPL scales the degree of concurrency dynamically to most efficiently use all the processors that are available.
 In addition, the TPL handles the partitioning of the work, the scheduling of Threads on the Thread Pool, cancellation support, state management, and other low-level details.
 By using TPL, you can maximize the performance of your code while focusing on the work that your program is designed to accomplish.

     <hr/>
   </details>

 - <details>
-    <summary>What is the purpose of the TPL?</summary>
+    <summary>What is the purpose of the TPL?⭐</summary>
     <hr/>
     The purpose of TPL is to make developers more productive by making it easier to write code that executes in parallel, utilizing all available processors effectively.
     <hr/>
   </details>
 - <details>
-    <summary>How does TPL help in maximizing performance?</summary>
+    <summary>How does TPL help in maximizing performance?⭐</summary>
     <hr/>
     TPL scales concurrency dynamically, efficiently utilizing all available processors.
 It handles work partitioning, thread scheduling, cancellation support, state management, and other low-level details automatically.
     <hr/>
   </details>
 - <details>
-    <summary>When did TPL become the preferred method for writing multithreaded code?</summary>
+    <summary>When did TPL become the preferred method for writing multithreaded code?⭐</summary>
     <hr/>
     Starting with .NET Framework 4, the TPL became the preferred way to write multithreaded and parallel code.